Social Stories

 One or more people plus any place, purpose, predicament, and/or event; the dynamic meaning derived from the simultaneous consideration of social cues at any point in time.

-In order to make sense of the world around us it is essential that we effectively use context to inform us, for students with autism this is difficult.
-They can struggle with sorting, arranging and discarding social cues as well as applying meaning to social cues throughout the day.
-A Social Story™ can be used to teach a student social understanding, in particular the unwritten social rules, which typically developing people understand implicitly.
+Autistic students may struggle with sorting, arranging and discarding social cues as well as applying meaning to social cues throughout the day.
+A Social Story™ can be used to teach a student social understanding.

 Definition of a Social Story™